 This will let you edit the content in your new mod.

 4. Paste your content into the text editor

 Delete the existing content and replace it with your own.
-Click the Publish button to publish your new content.
+Click the Save & Publish button to publish your new content.

-Now your content should be showing in the mod preview panel:
+Now your content should be showing in the preview: